roncterry/create-azure-vm/README.md

 **RESOURCE_GROUP**

-This variable contains the name of the Resource Group that the VM will be a prt of.
+This variable contains the name of the Resource Group that the VM will be a part of.

 **STORAGE_ACCOUNT**